 Unfortunately, the breast augmentation procedure won’t be your final surgery.
 While modern implants will last longer, they won’t necessarily last forever.
 Eventually, whether you have medical complications or not, you may find you need to have your implants removed with breast implant removal or have a breast implant replacement.
 You may experience complications such as capsular contracture, or the implants may leak.
 Factors such as weight loss, pregnancy, or simply ageing can also alter which size implants you consider appropriate.
 Keep in mind that you will need to have the funds for these additional procedures.

-While you will be able to return home the same day as your breast augmentation procedure, you will need to take time off work in order to fully recover.
-The exact amount of time will vary from person to person and will vary depending on what type of job you have, and which placement type you chose (an implant placed behind the muscle will take longer to recover).
+While you will be able to return home the same day as your breast augmentation procedure, you will need to take time off work in order to recover fully.
+The exact amount of time will vary from person to person and will vary depending on what type of job you have and which placement type you choose (an implant placed behind the muscle will take longer to recover).
 You may need to take five to seven days off work if you have a job which is not physically demanding.
-If your job is very labour intensive, you may have to take a longer period of time off.
+If your job is very labour-intensive, you may have to take a longer period off.
 Make sure you are able to take off the right amount of time from your job.

 6. Smoking can affect wound healing

-If you are a smoker, you will need to stop smoking at least two weeks prior to the procedure, and continue to stop smoking throughout the recovery period.
+If you are a smoker, you will need to stop smoking at least two weeks before the procedure and continue to stop smoking throughout the recovery period.
 This is because smoking can have many negative effects on surgery and wound recovery.
 Tests can be done to ensure patients have complied with the non-smoking period.
 If a surgeon suspects a patient is still smoking, the procedure may be cancelled, as the surgeon may consider it too risky to be carried out.

-7. You will need to restrict exercise for the first 6 weeks
+7. You will need to restrict exercise for the first six weeks

 Exercise may be a big part of your life.
 When you are recovering from breast augmentation, you will need to limit any strenuous physical activity for at least six weeks.
 This is in order to avoid any damage occurring to the breasts and the incision site.
 During this period, you will also be wearing a compression garment, which will help to support the breasts.
 It is also important to consider what impact your new breasts will have on your usual exercise regime.
 If you are getting particularly large implants, doing exercise, particularly cardio, may become more difficult, or you may need to purchase more supportive sports bras.